World Cup 2022: Schedule, kick-off times, final & everything you need to know

 Who are the favourites to win World Cup 2022?

-Brazil, who have reclaimed the number one spot on FIFA’s ranking chart, are the favourites at bet365 to savour World Cup glory in Qatar.
+Brazil, who have reclaimed the number one spot on FIFA’s ranking chart, are the favourites at bet365 for World Cup glory in Qatar.

 The Selecao are five-time winners of the competition, but their last success came 20 years ago in Japan and South Korea.

-Defending champions France, with the likes of Kylian Mbappe and Paul Pogba at their disposal, are also highly fancied and push Brazil close at the top of a congested betting market.
+Defending champions France, with Kylian Mbappe and Paul Pogba at their disposal, are also highly fancied and push Brazil close.

 England, who reached the semi-finals of the 2018 World Cup and final of Euro 2020, have pieced together an exciting young squad that will believe they can bring 56 years of hurt to a close in 2022.

-Spain and Germany complete the top five of leading contenders for global glory, with Argentina – who are looking to land Lionel Messi his first crown – sitting just outside of that pack.
+Spain and Germany complete the top five of leading contenders for global glory, with Argentina – who are looking to land Lionel Messi his first global crown – sitting just outside that pack.

 Belgium’s so-called golden generation have failed to deliver tangible success when at the peak of their powers, and have work to do in order to earn favour with punters, while Portugal will feel that anything is possible with Cristiano Ronaldo in their ranks.

-The Netherlands are another dark horse that could go well if early momentum is established, but little is expected from the USMNT and Mexico as they are given triple-figure prices before a ball is kicked in anger.
+The Netherlands are another dark horse that could go well if early momentum is established, but little is expected from the USMNT and Mexico as they are given triple-figure prices before a ball is kicked.

-Who are the favourites to win the World Cup 2022 Golden Boot & Golden Ball?
+Who are the favourites to win the World Cup 2022 Golden Boot and Golden Ball?

 Unsurprisingly, seven-time Ballon d’Or winner Messi is a market leader when it comes to top scorer honours at World Cup 2022.